 Jaume Marin, Director of Marketing at Costa Brava Pirineu de Girona, said: “El Celler de Can Roca’s celebrated position in the World’s 50 Best Restaurants rankings continues for Catalonia with the trend set by El Bulli.
 It proves, without doubt, that Costa Brava is a true gastronomic capital of the world and demonstrates exactly why lovers of cuisine will travel huge distances to experience fantastically concocted, traditional Catalan dishes served at top restaurants, such as the globally renowned El Celler de Can Roca.”

-It would appear AA Gill agrees with us here at Life at PGA, click here for a fantastic 5 star review “The service was practised, dexterous, knowledgeable and charming, the room full of smart Spaniards.
+It would appear AA Gill agrees with us here at Life at Camiral, click here for a fantastic 5 star review “The service was practised, dexterous, knowledgeable and charming, the room full of smart Spaniards.
 It was exactly what we wanted”